+In monotherapy:

-In monotherapy: Blood bilirubin levels (up to 3 times the upper limit of the normal range (ULN)) in patients with performance status ≤2, should determine the starting dose of CAMPTO.
-In these patients with hyperbilirubinaemia and prothrombin time greater than 50%, the clearance of irinotecan is decreased (see section 5.2) and therefore the risk of hepatotoxicity is increased.
+Blood bilirubin levels [up to 3 times the upper limit of the normal range (ULN)] in patients with performance status ≤ 2 , should determine the starting dose of irinotecan.
+In these patients with hyperbilirubinaemia and prothrombin time greater than 50%, the clearance of irinotecan is decreased (see section 5.2), and therefore the risk of hepatotoxicity is increased.
 Thus, weekly monitoring of complete blood counts should be conducted in this patient population.

-- In patients with bilirubin up to 1.5 times the upper limit of the normal range (ULN), the recommended dosage of CAMPTO is 350 mg/m2. - In patients with bilirubin ranging from 1.5 to 3 times the ULN, the recommended dosage of CAMPTO is 200 mg/m2. - Patients with bilirubin beyond to 3 times the ULN should not be treated with CAMPTO (see sections 4.3 and 4.4).
+- In patients with bilirubin levels up to 1.5 times the ULN, the recommended dosage of irinotecan is 350 mg/m2. - In patients with bilirubin levels between 1.5 to 3 times the ULN, the recommended dosage of irinotecan is 200 mg/m2. - Patients with bilirubin levels beyond 3 times the ULN, should not be treated with irinotecan (see sections 4.3 and 4.4).

-No data are available in patients with hepatic impairment treated by CAMPTO in combination.
+No data are available in patients with hepatic impairment treated with irinotecan in combination.